leukbaars/DreamUV/README.md

 I highly recommend creating a keyboard shortcut for each tool.
 You can right click the button and add a shortcut easily.

-some keyboard combos can be used while running the tool:
+some keyboard and mouse combos can be used while running the tool.
+The have been set up to work similarly to the default Blender transform tools:

 - X: constrain translate/scale to x-axis
 - Y: constrain translate/scale to y-axis
+- MIDDLE MOUSE: hold and drag along the x or y axis to constrain the tool to that axis.
+Release to lock the constraint.
 - SHIFT: precision mode
 - CTRL: stepped mode
 - CTRL+SHIFT: stepped mode with smaller intervals